simonsanvil/EarlyDepression-MentalRiskEs/README.md

 A Framework for Identifying Depression on Social Media
 ==============================

-This repository contains the code for the paper:  **A Framework for Identifying Depression on Social Media: MentalRiskES@IberLEF 2023** was submitted to the proceedings of the [IberLEF 2023](https://sites.google.com/view/iberlef-2023/home) evaluation campaign of Natural Language Processing (NLP) tools for Spanish.
-In the paper we describe our participation in Task 2 of the MentalRiskES competition, which evaluated systems for the early-risk detection of depression from Telegram conversations.
+This repository contains the code for the paper:  **A Framework for Identifying Depression on Social Media: MentalRiskES@IberLEF 2023**, which was submitted to the proceedings of the [IberLEF 2023](https://sites.google.com/view/iberlef-2023/home) evaluation campaign of Natural Language Processing (NLP) tools for Spanish and is still under review.
+In the paper, we describe our participation in Task 2 of the MentalRiskES competition, which evaluated systems for the early-risk detection of depression from Telegram conversations.

 ## Abstract of the paper: